Species Name: Phalaenopsis mariae

 Elevation: Under 600m (warm/hot growing)

 I got this phal in spring of 2017 at the same time as my Phal bastianii and potted them together in the same pot.
-It’s hard to find true species of either bastianii or mariae because they were once regarded as the same species (leading to interbreeding).
+It’s hard to find true species of either bastianii or mariae because they were once regarded as the same species (leading to interbreeding under the premise that the two species were actually the same).
 If you want to know more about that, check out the post on Phal bastianii which covers more of the differences between bastianii & mariae.
-For this post, because my plant is a mariae species (not the hybrid Phal Lovely Marie), I won’t distract you any longer.

 Traits of phal mariae – spikes: pendant; flower count: prolific; fragrance: yes (smells like citrus blossoms or zested tangerines); flower structure: concaved/cupped flowers that point down; lip: wide and has many trichromes (hairs on lip), keel is high and peaks; bloom time: summer (June/July), spike emerge in spring.